 - Connect the J-Link EDU mini to the SAMD21 board 10 pin SWD header:

-- In Atmel Studio, select Tools -> Device Programming .
+- Add power to the board via the USB connector.
+In Atmel Studio, select Tools -> Device Programming .
 Tool as J-Link .
 Device as SAMD21G18A .
 Click Apply .
 Choose Memories and use the bootloader .hex file from step 5.
 Click Program to flash the bootloader:

 - Disconnect the J-Link EDU mini after flashing the bootloader.
 The next steps show how to set up Atmel Studio to transfer output files to the bootloader via the USB connection.
 During the file transfer, the bootloader flashes memory.